-When it is time for your interview to start, you will be prompted by the computer monitor screen in your testing room.
+When it is time for your interview to start, you will be escorted to a testing room.
 You will be the only candidate in the testing room.
 When the interview starts, you will see information on screen and hear the same information read by a narrator.